 |Australian Boulder Opal

 Opal is most famous for its play of color, a display of rainbow-like hues that change with the lighting or angle of observation.
-Not every kind of opal displays this unique property, only the opals known as precious opal.
-Lesser opals, such as common opal and fire opal, have no play of color.
+Not every kind of opal displays this unique property, only the opals that are known as precious opal.
+Lesser opals, such as common opal (also known as 'potch') and fire opal, have no play of color.

-The most prized of the precious opals is the black opal of Australia, first discovered at Lightning Ridge in New South Wales in the 1880's.
-Though Australia produces nearly all the world's opal, 90% of the Australian production is the light colored opal.
+The most prized of the precious opals is the black opal of Australia, first discovered in the 1800s at Lightning Ridge in New South Wales.
+Though Australia produces nearly all the world's opal, 90% of the Australian opal produced is light colored opal.
 The rare black opal accounts for only 8% of Australian opal.
 Black opal is especially valued because its dark body tone gives the play of color an extra vibrancy not seen in the more common white opals.

 Boulder opal is especially attractive because, like the black opal, it has a dark body tone which adds vibrancy to the play of color.
 Boulder opal also has a higher density because of the ironstone content, and can be more durable as well.

-Due to the thin nature of the opal veins which form in the ironstone boulders, it is often impossible to cut domed cabochons in most boulder opal stones.
+Due to the thinness of the opal veins that form in the ironstone boulders, it is often impossible to cut domed cabochons in most boulder opal stones.
 The stones are therefore usually cut into free form, irregular shapes to maximize the size of the stone and minimize the loss of opal.

 - First Published: October-20-2009